Effects of income on earnings-related daily allowance

 Income subject to withholding tax, such as wages, salary, incentives, holiday bonuses and holiday compensations, is taken into consideration when calculating the amount of earnings-related daily allowance.
 If we use a tax decision to make adjustments based on business income, we take earned income from business activities into consideration.
 Capital income is not taken into consideration.

 Income is allocated to the adjustment period during which the income is paid.
 Application periods must be aligned with wage payment periods.
-If the wage payment period is a calendar month, earnings-related daily allowance is applied in periods of one calendar month and the protection amount is EUR 300.
+If the wage payment period is a calendar month, earnings-related daily allowance is applied in periods of one calendar month.
 The unemployment fund receives income information from the Incomes Register, but we may need to request supplementation.

 You must report your working hours in your application, even if you are not paid until the following month.
 For example, if your part-time employment begins in January and your first wages are paid in February, report the hours you have worked in January in your application for January.

-Wages of EUR 800 reduce the amount of earnings-related daily allowance by EUR 11.63 per day and approximately EUR 250 per month.
-The reduction has been calculated taking using the exempt amount of EUR 300.
+Wages of EUR 800 reduce the amount of earnings-related daily allowance by EUR 18,60 per day and approximately EUR 400 per month.

 Upper limit of adjusted daily allowance